KristaRutz/CSharp-to-do-list/README.md

   - Input: new Item("Walk the dog.")
   - Output: Item Description: "Walk the dog."

-  - _Spec: A list of all the items should be maintained._
+    - _Spec: Item List should be created with an empty list._

-  - Input: new Item("Walk the dog."), new Item("Go to grocery store")
+  - Input: No items created get List
-  - Output: List: Item("Walk the dog."), Item("Go to grocery store")
+  - Output: returns empty list

 ## Setup/Installation Requirements